nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-    **:information_source: Take Note:**
+**:information_source: Notes about the command format:**<br>

 * If this is your first time reading this user guide, it is recommended that you visit [Glossary](#glossary) and [Features](#features) to familiarize yourself with the terminology and text formatting used in this user guide.
 This will help you better understand the user guide.

 * If you still wish to skip directly to the feature descriptions, or if you need a refresher on the important terminologies and text formatting used in this user guide, you may visit [Basic Command Format](#basic-command-format).

 </div>